xavier-orcutt/chinle-primarycare-scheduler/README.md

 Even after applying just a single constraint, limiting each provider to a maximum of 6 sessions per week, a conservative estimate suggests that 10–20% of these combinations remain feasible, resulting in roughly 100–200 million valid schedules.
 When scaled dacross multiple departments and multiple months, the size of the scheduling space becomes astronomically large.

-The real complexity, however, doesn’t lie in the sheer number of possible schedules, but in how tightly interwoven constraints like leave, RDOs, staffing minimums and maximums, and per-provider clinic caps interact to restrict the feasible set.
+The real complexity, however, doesn’t lie in the sheer number of possible schedules, but in how tightly interwoven constraints like leave, staffing minimums and maximums, and per-provider clinic caps interact to restrict the feasible set.

 To solve this efficiently, the scheduler uses [CP-SAT](https://developers.google.com/optimization/cp), an open-source solver developed by Google that’s designed for constraint satisfaction problems.
 CP-SAT is particularly well-suited to scheduling problems like ours because it can efficiently handle both hard constraints and soft preferences.